Orel6505/Buildbot/README.md

 1. Clone your fork of this repository.

-2. Make your changes in `config.sh`.
+2. run `setup.sh` even if you already built Android on your PC before.

-3. run `first_time.sh` even if you already built Android on your PC before.
+3. Make your changes in `config.sh`.

 4. run `config.sh` to start the script.